papis/papis/doc/source/configuration.rst

    Papis uses the standard :class:`~configparser.ConfigParser` to read and write configuration options.
 It also allows interpolation of values (using :class:`~configparser.BasicInterpolation`) so that previous values can be referred back to.
-For example, one can do
+For example, one can do:

    .. code:: ini